 The Nomatic backpack is a high-end everyday backpack.
-It’s designed to hold all your tech, and keep it safe from thieves, rain, snow and the apocalypse.
-Many would say this bag is perfect for the modern day digital nomad, but it actually suits many types of traveler!
+It’s designed to hold all your tech and keep it safe from thieves, rain, snow, and the apocalypse.
+Many would say this bag is perfect for the modern day digital nomad, but it actually suits many types of travelers!

 In this review, we will take a really good look at the Nomatic travel bag.
 And I mean it – I’m about to dissect every single feature of this backpack, in an attempt to see where it excels and where it fails.

-I prefer numbers to words, when expressing just how good something is.
-I don’t care if it’s wonderful, amazing, enchanting - I care if it’s a 2 or a 5.
-So, here’s how I rate the Nomatic backpack, based on all of its features, value for money and comparison to similar backpacks:
+I prefer numbers to words when expressing just how good something is.
+I don’t care if it’s wonderful, amazing, enchanting – I care if it’s a 6 or a 9.
+So, here’s how I rate the Nomatic backpack, based on all of its features, value for money, and comparison to similar backpacks: